stadiamaps/ferrostar/guide/src/android/foreground-service.md

 ### Setting Up Permissions

-This feature uses the existing `AndroidManifest.xml` items in the Ferrostar core module.
-These do not need to be added to your app.
+This feature requires adding the following to your app or module `AndroidManifest.xml`.

 ```xml
     <!-- Foreground service permission -->